 Simons Rasbora (Rasbora simonbirchi)

 Simon Rasboras are a very peaceful and adaptable species making them an ideal member of a larger, well-furnished community aquarium.
-In addition, these Rasboras have no special demands when it comes to water chemistry; therefore, you can combine them with multiple of the most popular fish in the hobby.
+In addition, these Rasboras have no particular demands regarding water chemistry; therefore, you can combine them with multiple of the most popular fish in the hobby.

-The Simon Rasbora is sociable by nature; therefore, it would be best to keep them in a group of at least six individuals, although keeping more will get the best out of them in the aquarium.
+The Simon Rasbora is naturally sociable; therefore, it would be best to keep them in a group of at least six individuals, although keeping more will get the best out of them in the aquarium.
 Then, like most fish, they will display better colours in the presence of their kind, will be less anxious, and the display, on the whole, will be more natural-looking.

 |Scientific Name||Rasbora simonbirchi|